unpro-grammer/UoA-WDCC-JS-Workshop/readme.md

 # WDCC - server-side JavaScript, Node.js, Express & APIs

 ## Description:
 Part 2 of the WDCC workshop series: learning to use HTML/CSS, Node.js, React, to develop a contacts app.
+Own code is made in the exercise folder.
 Original description below.

 ## Links: